Core Module Information

 Description of module content:

-The aim of this module is to : Introduce students to "hands-on" workshop practice.
-This includes the use of: machine tools, joining methods and the use of metrology equipment in the assessment of small manufactured products.
-Hands-on manufacture workshop tools will include welding, soldering, lathes, milling machines and drilling.
+The aims of this module are to introduce students [1] to hands-on workshop practice including the use of machine tools, joining methods and the use of metrology equipment in the assessment of manufactured products.
+[2] To engineering practice in industrial situations through a series of visits to local companies [3] Hands-on manufacture workshop tools (e.g. welding, soldering, lathes, milling machines and drilling ).
 This module is intended to increase your knowledge and understanding of professional engineering practice.
-It will provide a sound basis to enable you to work competently, collaboratively, safely and effectively within both (1) a workshop environment and (2) in the wider context of a typical commercial enterprise.
+It will provide a sound basis to enable you to work competently, collaboratively, safely and effectively within a workshop environment and in the wider context of a typical commercial enterprise.

 Learning Outcomes for module: